aamster/aamster.github.io/_posts/2024-10-03-sequence_to_sequence_models_1.md

 It might be difficult to encode all of the meaning into a fixed length vector representation of numbers so that the decoder can produce a correct translation.
 It is sort of like the game of "telephone"; the meaning and nuances would be lost in translation.

-This is the same pattern that {% cite cho-etal-2014-properties %} observed, see \ref{mylabel}
+This is the same pattern that <d-cite key="cho-etal-2014-properties"></d-cite> observed, see \ref{mylabel}

  ![rnn sentence length bad](/assets/img/2024-06-22-sequence_to_sequence_translation/rnn_sentence_length_bad.png)

 The bleu score on the vertical axis is a measure of translation quality, which I'll discuss later in the article.
 Notice how as sentence length increases there is an exponential dropoff in translation quality.

-{% cite DBLP:journals/corr/BahdanauCB14 %} addressed this in their now famous paper "NEURAL MACHINE TRANSLATION BY JOINTLY LEARNING TO ALIGN AND TRANSLATE".
+<d-cite key="DBLP:journals/corr/BahdanauCB14"></d-cite> addressed this in their now famous paper "NEURAL MACHINE TRANSLATION BY JOINTLY LEARNING TO ALIGN AND TRANSLATE".

 This paper is cited as the paper that introduced attention in neural networks.
 Attention is the backbone of the transformer architecture which is the architecture used to train LLMs, so it's sort of a big deal.